openstack/ironic/doc/source/contributor/dev-quickstart.rst

     IPMI_USER="admin"         # replace with the BMC's user name IPMI_PASS="pass"          # replace with the BMC's password

-    # enroll the node with the "fake" deploy driver and the "ipmitool" power driver
+    # enroll the node with the fake hardware type and IPMI-based power and
-    # Note that driver info may be added at node creation time with "--driver-info"
+    # management interfaces.
+Note that driver info may be added at node
+    # creation time with "--driver-info"
     NODE=$(openstack baremetal node create \
-           --driver fake_ipmitool \
+           --driver fake-hardware \
+           --management-interface ipmitool \
+           --power-interface ipmitool \
            --driver-info ipmi_address=$IPMI_ADDR \
            --driver-info ipmi_username=$IPMI_USER \
            -f value -c uuid)